ashish7111/ashish7111/README.md

-# 👋 Hi, I'm [Your Name]!
+# 👋 Hi, I'm ASHISH!

 Welcome to my GitHub profile!
-I'm a passionate [Your Role or Field] who loves working on innovative projects and exploring new technologies.
+I'm a passionate Data Analyst who loves working on innovative projects and exploring new technologies.

 ---